 But in 1851, Macfarlane broke with Harney, according to letter Marx sent to Engels a short time later, because Harney’s wife had insulted her.

 In 1852 Helen Macfarlane married Francis Proust, himself a former radical exile, and the couple sailed for South Africa to join Macfarlane’s brothers.
 Tragically, there was to be no new life together – Francis died even before the ship left British waters, and her only child soon after their arrival.

-After returning to England in 1854, Helen met Church of England vicar John Wilkinson Edwards, himself widowed with 11 children and in 1856 they married.
-Macfarlane became a vicar’s wife, at St. Michael’s Church, Baddiley, just outside Nantwich.
+After returning to England in 1854, Helen met Church of England vicar John Wilkinson Edwards, himself widowed with 11 children and in 1856 at Chorlton in Lancashire they married.
+Macfarlane (or Proust, the surname under which she married) became a vicar’s wife, at St. Michael’s Church, Baddiley, just outside Nantwich.

 The couple had two sons, Herbert and Walter.
-But in 1860, at the age of only 41, she became ill with bronchitis and died.
+But in 1860, at the age of only 41, Helen became ill with bronchitis and died.
 She is buried in the churchyard of St. Michael’s.